-Heres has established that the last phases of the building belong to the fifth century.
-Most of the masonry belonging to the "basilica" belongs to the first half and perhaps the first quarter of that century.
+Thea Heres has established that the last phases of the building belong to the fifth century.
+Most of the masonry of the basilica belongs to the first half and perhaps the first quarter of that century.
 The apse in room C was added a few years later.
-The capitals in the building were made c.
-420 AD.
+The capitals in the building were made around 420 AD.

 Click here to open the plan published by Heres in a new window (Heres 1982, fig. 82).

-Gobbi came to different conclusions after research in the late 1990's.
+Annalisa Gobbi reached different conclusions after research in the late 1990's.
 According to her the apses in rooms C and D are contemporaneous.
-She believes, that after the addition of the apses the building was a domus.
 She maintains that rooms A, B, F, G, and H were added later, when columns were also installed.
 She prefers a date in the fourth century.
-Unfortunately she did not start an explicit discussion with Heres.
+She also maintains that after the addition of the apses the building was a domus.

 Click here to open the plans published by Gobbi in a new window (Gobbi 1998, Tav.
 II and III).